Beauvais: Cathedral

 The city's cathedral, dedicated to Saint Peter (Cathédrale Saint-Pierre de Beauvais), in some respects, the most daring achievement of Gothic architecture, consists only of a transept and quire with apse and seven apse-chapels.
 The vaulting in the interior exceeds 46 m or 150 feet in height.
 The cathedral underwent a major repair and restoration process in 2008.

 The small Romanesque church of the 10th century known as the Basse Oeuvre occupies the site destined for the nave; much of its east end was demolished to make room for the new cathedral.

 Begun in 1247, under Bishop William of Grès (Guillaume de Grès, Guillaume de Grez), an extra 5 m were added to the height, to make it the tallest cathedral in Europe: the work was interrupted in 1284 by the collapse of the vaulting of the choir, a disaster that produced a temporary failure of nerve among the masons working in Gothic style.
 The transept was built from 1500 to 1548.
 In 1573 the fall of a too-ambitious central tower stopped work again, after which little addition was made.

-Its façades, especially that on the south, exhibit all the richness of the late Gothic style.
-The carved wooden doors of both the north and the south portals are masterpieces respectively of Gothic and Renaissance workmanship.
-The church possesses an elaborate astronomical clock (1866) and tapestries of the fifteenth and seventeenth centuries; but its chief artistic treasures are stained glass windows of the thirteenth, fourteenth and sixteenth centuries, the most beautiful of them from the hand of the Renaissance artist, Engrand Le Prince, a native of Beauvais.
-To him also due to some of the stained glass in St. Etienne, the second church of the town, and an interesting example of the transition stage between the Romanesque and Gothic styles.
+Its façades, especially that on the south, exhibit the late Gothic style.
+The carved wooden doors of both the north and the south portals are respectively of Gothic and Renaissance workmanship.
+The church possesses an astronomical clock (1866) and tapestries of the fifteenth and seventeenth centuries; but its chief artistic accomplishments are stained glass windows of the thirteenth, fourteenth and sixteenth centuries, made by Renaissance artist, Engrand Le Prince, a native of Beauvais.
+To him also due to some of the stained glass in St. Etienne, the second church of the town, and an example of the transition stage between the Romanesque and Gothic styles.

 During the Middle Ages, on 14 January, the Feast of Asses was celebrated in the Beauvais Cathedral, in commemoration of the Flight into Egypt.